Iraq and Kurdistan- between the Tigris and Euphrates – 15 days

 The official language in south Iraq is Arabic, in the Iraqi Kurdistan is Kurdish.
 The command of English and German, especially among restaurant or hotel employees, is satisfactory.
-In the case of a group tour, the tour leader will speak English.
 For self-guided tours, you must speak Arabic, while English-speaking travellers must hire a local guide with a command of English.

 Iraq is a multi-ethnic and multi-religious country.
 The southern part of Iraq is mostly inhabited by Shia Muslims.
 We will also visit Sunni regions.
 Because of cultural considerations and for safety reasons, it is advisable to learn about the recommended dress code.
 Visiting places of worship, especially sanctuaries in Najaf and Karbala, is possible only to a limited extent.